74th EARS conducts aerial refueling mission within CENTCOM

 |Downloads:

-This work, 74th EARS conducts aerial refueling mission within CENTCOM, by A1C Travis Knauss, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 74th EARS conducts aerial refueling mission within CENTCOM [Image 11 of 11], by A1C Travis Knauss, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.